http4k/http4k/src/docs/cookbook/container_integration/index.md

-This example shows how to convert an HttpHandler to a server
+This example shows how to serve an application HttpHandler using an embedded an HTTP server.
+All server-backend implementations are launched in an identical manner (in 1LOC).
+Additionally, server instances can be customised using classes available in the implementation JARs - in the case of Jetty, the application is mounted using the `asServlet()` extension method into the Jetty container.

 ### Gradle setup
 ```